Life, Consciousness, and Time

 Once there is life, some living constructors develop internal models.
 A subpattern inside the organism comes to correspond, structurally, to a correlation out in the environment — a map that tracks the territory the organism depends on.
 This buys something enormous: the organism can simulate and predict before it acts, running the consequences of a move internally instead of paying for them in the world.
 Representation is coherence reflected inward — life encoding, within itself, models of the correlations it must exploit to stay coherent.

-Representation alone is not yet consciousness.
-The step to consciousness is recursion.
+Representation alone is not consciousness.
+The proposed functional step toward the later theory is recursion.
 Stack the modeling on itself:

 - First order: a correlation in the world is represented internally.
 The model tracks the environment.